Processing math: 0%

 You should obtain the two following visualizations (see example: viewer3D-3-objects.cpp ):

-Note that digital set was displayed with transparency by setting a custom colors.
+Note that digital set was displayed with transparency by setting a custom color within the viewer.

 Useful modes for several 3D drawable elements